923041122/MC-dropout-BPINN-cylinder-wake-UQ/README.md

 The repository provides implementations for physics-constrained flow-field reconstruction and uncertainty quantification using an MC-dropout Bayesian physics-informed neural network (MC-dropout B-PINN).
 Two separated-flow cases are included:

-1. A two-dimensional high-Reynolds-number cylinder wake at Re = 3900
+1. A two-dimensional high-Reynolds-number cylinder wake at $Re = 3900$
 2. A two-dimensional NASA wall-mounted hump separated-flow case

 The code includes deterministic PINN baselines, MC-dropout uncertainty estimation, calibration analysis, error evaluation, and plotting scripts.